-Chromium emissions testing was required according to the NESHAP(conducted on 6/25/2000), since they conduct hard chrome electroplating.
+Chromium emissions testing was required according to the NESHAP (conducted on 6/25/2000), since the facility conducts hard chrome electroplating.
 D&B is a small hard chrome plater with a potential rectifier capacity of 30,000,000 amp-hours/year.
 There are no exhaust stacks or general plant exhaust fans.
 A temporary stack was constructed to meet the testing requirements because there is no stack designed into the process.
 Per the stack test results, it appears that the company is in compliance with the required standard emission limitation of 0.015 mg/dscm.
 The Company's stack test results report indicates an average chromium emission rate of 0.0006 mg/dscm.
 Plating bath vapor pressures are kept low by reducing the operating temperature and covering the baths on a continual basis.

 In order to maintain continuous compliance with the NESHAP, a surfactant/wetting agent is also used to limit emissions from the plating tanks.
 The facility maintains records of the surface tension of its chrome baths.
-The facility records the surface tension using an stalagmometer, thus the surface tension limit specified by the NESHAP is 40 dynes/cm.
-The facility appears to be in compliance with this requirement (See Attachment E for 1 month for each tank, and Attachment F for 1 year for one tank, tank #4).
-Records of additions of the fume suppressant were also provided (See Attachments E,F).
+The facility records the surface tension using a stalagmometer, and the surface tension limit specified by the NESHAP is 40 dynes/cm.
+The facility appears to be in compliance with this limit.
+Records of additions of the fume suppressant were also provided.
 The fume suppressant used by D&B is Top Shut XO by Okuna Chemical Industries.
-This fume suppressant does not contain PFOS (See Attachments G,H).
+This fume suppressant does not contain PFOS.

-Records of all maintenance, malfunction and malfunction remedies can be found in Attachments I, J, K, and L.
+Records of all maintenance, malfunction and malfunction remedies are kept by the facility.